 A website providing access to research resources and links to useful organisations.

 Everyone is welcome at our talks.
-Entry fee is £2 for members and £3 for non-members.
+Zoom talks are free for members and £4 for non-members.

 Become a member of the Group and enjoy access to our full range of activities.
 As a member, you can also benefit from a reduced entry fee to our talks, and volunteer to help run the Group.